dstechenko/apps/keebz/README.md

 # apps/keebz

+## Intro
 Small firmware project for keyboard firmware using Boardbox Microdox v2.
 It came with two nice!nano v2 microcontrollers.
 Will try using them.

 ## Schematic